M.A. program overview

 There are 5 strengths of the program:

-- Research skills: the program offers the opportunity to train in both qualitative and quantitative research methods.
+1. Research skills: The program offers the opportunity to train in both qualitative and quantitative research methods.

-- Writing skills: the program trains students in scholarly writing by requiring that students write at least two long research papers during the year.
+2. Writing skills: The program trains students in scholarly writing by requiring that students write at least two long research papers during the year.

-- Advanced knowledge of state of the art political science: through the proseminar and other PhD level courses, the students learn about recent cutting-edge political science research as well as the literature to which they contribute.
-Furthermore, several workshops during the week bring to the department presentation of work in progress of faculty from all around the US and the world.
+3. Advanced knowledge of state-of-the-art political science: through the proseminar and other Ph.D.-level courses, the students learn about recent cutting-edge political science research as well as the literature to which they contribute.
+Furthermore, several workshops during the week bring to the department presentations of work in progress by faculty from U.S. and international institutions.
 Students are encouraged to attend and learn from them as well.

-- Flexibility: the students can tailor the programs around their research interest.
-Students are also allowed to take a few courses outside the department to develop an interdisciplinary interest in a topic or interest.
+4. Flexibility: Students can tailor the program to their research interests and may take a few courses outside the department to develop an interdisciplinary interest in a topic of interest.

-- Personalized advising: the students receive individualized attention through both the formal advising channel with the MA Director, MA graduate advisor and sub-field faculty advisors, but also through lunch with faculties, interviews with faculty and other workshops or social events.
+5. Personalized advising: Students receive individualized attention through both the formal advising channel with the M.A.
+Director, Capstone Coordinator, and sub-field faculty advisors, but also through organized lunches with faculty, interviews with faculty, and other workshops and social events.
 The cohort is small enough (around 25-26) to allow for this level of attention.

-Students in a master’s program in the Graduate School must maintain good academic standing in the degree program, good administrative standing in the Graduate School, and continued good progress toward the degree each semester.
+Students in a master’s program in the Graduate School of Arts and Sciences must maintain good academic standing in the degree program, good administrative standing in the Graduate School, and continued good progress toward the degree each semester.

 Academic standing